 How Can We Help

 Your acupuncture treatment may combine with other alternative medicine, such as Chinese herbs, Tui-Na massage, cupping and laser acupuncture.
 It can also use in conjunction with your other routine care and prescription medications.
-The treatments are painless and non-invasive; it will not affect your daily lifestyle during the treatment plan.
+The treatments are painless and non-invasive; they will not affect your daily lifestyle during the treatment plan.

 Our mission is to help you enjoyably regain your balanced health.
 At Adelaide City Acupuncture Clinic, We will work with you to find the best treatment solution for your healthcare needs, therefore achieve your quick and lasting pain relief.
 We are conveniently located in the CBD and easily accessible through both private and public transport.
-Email or Call Us (08) 8221 5880 today to learn more about our natural Healthcare Programme options or schedule your consultation online.
+Email or Call Us at (08) 8221 5880 today to learn more about our natural Healthcare Programme options or schedule your consultation online.